 Modern technology and media such as the Internet and e-mail are used by scammers to deceive people, especially newcomers.
 Here are some examples.

-• On behalf of the Revenue agency you have been asked to report the number of your bank account for financial return.
+•On behalf of the Revenue agency you have been asked to report the number of your bank account for money return.

-• On behalf of your friends you receive an email that they have been robbed abroad, or they have had an accident and need immediate cash assistance, etc.
+•On behalf of your friends you would receive an E-mail that they had been robbed abroad, or they have an accident and need immediate cash assistance, etc.

-• There are cases of fraud by persons who help you in obtaining immigration documents.
-If somebody promises you in advance a positive decision on your application, do not believe them.
-If you decide to take help from a third person, it must be either a lawyer or an immigration consultant with a licence from the ICCRC, the regulatory body for immigration consultants.
+•There are cases of fraud by persons that help you in obtaining immigration documents.
+Do not believe, if somebody promises you in advance a positive decision on your application.
+If you decided to take help from a third person, it must be either a lawyer or an immigration consultant with a license from the ICCRC, the regulatory body for immigration consultants.

 13. Where can I get free legal advice?

 There is a free legal aid in Canada (https://www.justice.gc.ca/eng/fund-fina/gov-gouv/aid-aide.html) for those who cannot afford to pay for a lawyer.
 To get free legal advice, find your nearest Community Legal Clinic; bring your identification card, SIN, bank book and other documents stating your income or benefits.
 If it will be decided that you really need free legal assistance, you will get a Legal Aid Certificate, which you can use to pay a lawyer, whose services will be paid for by the government.